sourcegraph/handbook/content/engineering/code-intelligence/index.md

 - Team Updates: Every Friday, we update the tracking issue with our weekly progress to inform external stakeholders of the state of milestone goals.
 The engineers working on a goal are responsible for its update.

-For each iteration (currently one month long), we follow this process:

-- Planning Meeting(s): Prior to each iteration the team has planning meetin(s) to discuss which items should be prioritized for the upcoming release.
-We revisit oustanding work that track against our team goals, and go over [our backlog](https://github.com/sourcegraph/sourcegraph/labels/team%2Fcode-intelligence) of bugs and feature requests.
-Once the team agrees on a task, we add it to the tracking issue and as part of our team goals for the milestone.

-- Retrospective Meeting: After the release branch has been cut for the iteration, the team has a retro to discuss how the iteration went, and what changes we might want to make to continously improve our teamwork.

-We track most of our work using [issues on the Sourcegraph main repository](https://github.com/sourcegraph/sourcegraph/issues).
+We track most of our work as [issues on the Sourcegraph main repository](https://github.com/sourcegraph/sourcegraph/issues).
 If you have an issue that wants our attention, mention [the @sourcegraph/code-intel team](https://github.com/orgs/sourcegraph/teams/code-intel) or tag your issue with the [`team/code-intelligence` label](https://github.com/sourcegraph/sourcegraph/labels/team%2Fcode-intelligence).

 ## New Engineer Onboarding